opensearch-project/documentation-website/_job-scheduler-plugin/build-plugin.md

     }
 ```

-The example code above defines request parameters set when building your plugin.
-Reference the following table for request parameters configured by the example code above.
-All request parameters listed are required.
+The following table describes the request parameters configured in the previous sample.
+All the request parameters shown are required.

 | Field | Data type | Description |
 :--- | :--- | :---